Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Bills stats and trends

-- This season, the Bills have two against the spread wins in three games as a favorite of 12.5 points or more.
+- In Buffalo's eight games this season, it has five wins against the spread.

-- Buffalo's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).
+- Buffalo's games this year have hit the over on three of eight set point totals (37.5%).

-- The Bills put up 29.4 points per game, comparable to the 31.4 per outing the Jets give up.

-- Buffalo is 4-0 against the spread and 4-0 overall this season when the team notches more than 31.4 points.
+- Buffalo is 4-0 against the spread and 4-0 overall this season when the team puts up more than 31.4 points.

-- Buffalo is 3-1 against the spread and 3-1 overall when the team piles up more than 408.1 yards.
+- In games that Buffalo amasses over 408.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Bills have turned the ball over eight times this season, three more turnovers than the Jets have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Jets.